toneloc/tweet-wallet/README.md

 candy maple cake sugar pudding cream honey rich smooth crumble sweet treat
 ```

 Play around with UI.
 Can generate new contracts and send ether.
 Oraclize will not work locally, must either mock receipt of funds or deploy to Ropsten to test with Oraclize.
-Can use Oraclize's
+Can use Oraclize's [Remix IDE](dapps.oraclize.it/browser-solidity/#gist=9817193e5b05206847ed1fcd1d16bd1d&version=soljson-v0.4.19+commit.c4cbbb05.js).

 ### Running contract